mritsurgeon/VB365-as-a-Service/README.md

 - Input Parameters:
     - name: Name of the array variable to append to.
     - value: Value to append to the array variable.

+##### To access each array variable in later API calls you need to use expression body('Field data')[1] you will change interger as per order of fields on landing page.

 #### Initialize Variable